 We want this conference to be different, in the sense that we more highly value having attendees interacting and exchanging ideas, both between themselves and the speakers, than having talks with meticulous details.
 In order to achieve this, we chose a particular, different format.

-Moreover, we are doing our best to improve every year, and offer the best conference experience to both attendees and speakers.
-That’s why this year we are very happy to introduce some big news, the Shepherding process.
+We are doing our best to improve every year, and offer the best conference experience to both attendees and speakers.
+That’s why this year we are very happy to continue again with the Shepherding process.

 If you plan to submit a talk, please read this section carefully because you, the speaker, will play a very important role.
-This is the format (time-slots may slightly change), with one morning and one afternoon session:
+This is the format (time-slots may slightly change), with one morning and one afternoon session (time/schedule still tentative):

 09:45 – 10:00 Welcome and Event presentation